thenativeweb/wolkenkit-command-tools/README.md

 ### Using middleware

-Any middleware is a function that takes a topic instance, a command and the `mark` callback as parameters.
+Any middleware is a function that takes a aggregate instance, a command and the `mark` callback as parameters.
 So you may use a reference to the middleware within a command definition.

 Just like in Express, all middleware uses a setup function.
 Hence you need to call it to get the actual middleware.